jonashaefele/audiopen-obsidian/README.md

 >   - "[[Link two]]"
 > ```
 >
-> They currently don't handle empty states for you, that's why I suggest always having one tag or one link in the templte before you insert `{tagsAsLinks}` or `{tagsAsTags}`.
+> They currently don't handle empty states for you, that's why I suggest always having one tag or one link in the template before you insert `{tagsAsLinks}` or `{tagsAsTags}`.
 As you can see in the example templates, I added a tag `#audio-pen` and a link to the current daily note using `{date_formatted}`.
+Otherwise if you don't add any tags in AudioPen, and the template only contains `{tagsAsLinks}` or `{tagsAsTags}`, the template YAML properties won't be valid.

 ### 4. Add the template to the plugin settings